wjayee/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

+**Notes about commands**<br>
+* For all valid format commands that require to specify an animal `INDEX`, if the `INDEX` provided is out of range, the following error message will be produced: `"The animal index provided is invalid"`.
+* For longer error messages stated in the user guide, they have been shortened for brevity by displaying only the first few words followed by ellipsis.

 ### Adding an animal: `add`
 Adds an animal to the address book.